david-why/mcr/frontend/README.md

 Replace the URL with the URL of the backend server if it is different.

 ## Deployment

-The website is [deployed to Render](https://mcr.onrender.com/).
-The deployment is triggered automatically when a commit is pushed to the `main` branch.

 To deploy the website manually, run `npm run build` to build the website, and then upload the contents of the `dist` directory to the server.